Food For Anxiety: What Can Help Improve Mood And Mental Health

 How can online therapy support those living with an anxiety disorder?

-Those who live with anxiety disorder may find the thought of leaving the house overwhelming.
+Individuals with anxiety disorders may find the thought of leaving the house overwhelming.
 This can be especially true if they are experiencing both physical and psychological symptoms.
-Online therapy can provide the support and encouragement that many can benefit from in a more convenient and available way than other methods of intervention might.
+Online therapy can provide support and encouragement in a more convenient and available way than other methods of intervention might.

 Is online therapy effective?